alpo22/mcd-happiness/README.md

 # UX

 - Slider is more interesting than a dropdown and can be used with keyboard navigation.
-It's colour is not used in the map and aligns with colour of line chart in the Drawer
+It's colour is not used in the WorldMap and aligns with colour of line chart in the Drawer
-- Map is responsive to fit width of screen
+- WorldMap is responsive to fit width of screen
-- Used a Drawer instead of a new page as more visual interest
+- Used a Drawer instead of a new page as it helps the user maintain context (with the main app still visible in the background); plus the animation adds more visual interest
 - Drawer closes when press `esc` key or `onBlur`
-- Add country code to URL when click on a country in the map.
+- Add country code to URL when click on a country in the WorldMap.
 You can share that link and the Drawer will open with that country's information, e.g. http://localhost:5173/mcd-happiness/CA (note: doesn't work on GitHub Pages, unfortunately)
-- Added flag of active country in Drawer
+- Added flag of active country in Drawer for more visual interest
 - Drawer gracefully handles trying to access an invalid country code, e.g. http://localhost:5173/mcd-happiness/XX

 # Scalability